syncfusion-content/blazor-docs/blazor/datagrid/column-menu.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/BDVgNnBtTygLwktv?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-## Custom column menu
+## Add custom column menu item

-Custom column menu items can be added by defining [ColumnMenuItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ColumnMenuItems) as a collection of [ColumnMenuItemModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ColumnMenuItemModel.html) class.
-Actions for the customized column menu item can be defined in the [ColumnMenuItemClicked](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ColumnMenuItemClicked) event of the Grid.
+The custom column menu item feature allows you to add additional menu items to the column menu in the Syncfusion Grid.
+These custom menu items can be defined using the [ColumnMenuItems](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ColumnMenuItems) property, which accepts a collection of [ColumnMenuItemModel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.ColumnMenuItemModel.html) class.You can define the actions for these custom items in the [ColumnMenuItemClicked](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_ColumnMenuItemClicked) event.

 In the following sample, Order ID, Order Date, and Freight columns are sorted at initial rendering.
 When clicking the custom column menu item in the OrderID column, sorting will be cleared using the [ClearSortingAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_ClearSortingAsync_System_Collections_Generic_List_System_String__) method in the `ColumnMenuItemClicked` event.